nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 existing community was essential if we wanted to pursue this strategy.

 We were fortunate to have established connections with _CryoCloud_ to help us get started, but I think communities in this space are eager for collaborators.
+We brought value to all future users of the hub by making QGIS and QGreenland readily available, and we helped grow the community by onboarding our learners as new users.

-If you're looking to run a workshop, consider an existing community to collaborate with.
+If you're looking to run a workshop, consider an existing community to collaborate with, like CryoCloud!

+On our last slide, follow the QR code to find a link to a list of all 2i2c JupyterHubs, that's a great starting place!
+There appear to be around 70 running hubs.

 If you're looking to fund these type of activities, consider doing it through operating a _JupyterHub_ community!